DokusCore/Server-Prebuild/Server/_Data/resources/[ Core ]/[ DokusCore ]/DokusCore--Characters/UPDATES.md

 ############################ [ DokusCore Updates ] #############################
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-# Update
+# Update v2.2.6
 --------------------------------------------------------------------------------
-- Added: When the user logs out, the UserInGame variable is now updated in DataSync.
+- Added: Update DataSync online players when user enters the world, this sets the source to be used in the admin menu.
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-# Update v2.2.4
+# Update v2.2.5
 --------------------------------------------------------------------------------
 - Added: The create log event that will add a log of the users action into the Database, when the user joins the server.